KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free.md

 **Installation Method:** Loose-File Mod

-**Installation Instructions:** Move the dialogue.tlk file from the "PC Response Moderation" folder into the main KOTOR directory (where the executable file is).
+**Installation Instructions:** The choice of which version to use is up to you; I recommend PC Response Moderation, as in vanilla your character sounds like a giddy little schoolchild following even the most minor dialogue interactions, and that mod serves to correct that without actually changing the underlying dialogue much, but if you prefer only bugfixes that option is compatible.
+Just move your chosen dialog.tlk file to the *main game directory* (where the executable is)--in this very specific case, NOT the override.

 ___